 Although not competitive to premium golf balls around the green, the Noodle Neon Matte golf balls provide ample spin and feel to remain competitive in the value golf ball category.

-TaylorMade Noodle Easy Distance Golf Ball has a compression rating of 50, which is the lowest of the Noodle golf balls reviewed in this article, making it ideal for young golfers, senior golfers, or the average golfer with a driver swing speed below 85 mph.
+TaylorMade Noodle Easy Distance Golf Ball has a compression rating of 50, which is the lowest of the Noodle golf balls review choices that we have done in this article, making it ideal for young golfers, senior golfers, or the average golfer with a driver swing speed below 85 mph.

 The high-energy, resilient, low 35-compression core allows slower swingers to hit the ball farther without pushing the limits.
 Covering the core is a soft but durable ionomer cover that produces a soft feel on and around the green with plentiful spin to stop it quickly.